ag48665/forensic-dna-mixture-lab/README.md

 Simulation framework for studying the impact of allele dropout on forensic DNA mixture interpretation.

+## Research questions

+1. How does allele dropout affect false exclusion rates?
+2. How does the number of STR markers influence robustness?
+3. How many markers are needed to reduce false exclusions?

 ## Features

 - STR profile simulation